DataDog/documentation/content/en/dashboards/_index.md

 {{< img src="dashboards/dashboard-menu-permissions.png" alt="The dashboard settings menu" style="width:50%;">}}

-Use the pop up to restrict access to you, everyone in your organization with your role, or to specific roles in your organization.
+Use the pop-up to restrict access to you, everyone in your organization with your role, or to specific roles in your organization.

 {{< img src="dashboards/access_popup.png" alt="Dialog box with drop-down menu allowing users to choose a role to access the dashboard." style="width:70%;">}}